michaelpistono/Measles2025/README.md

 - **Disease Dynamics:**
   - **Latent Period:** Modeled with a gamma distribution (mean ≈ 10 days, shape = 3).
   - **Infectious Period:** Modeled with a gamma distribution (mean ≈ 8 days, shape = 2).
 Infectiousness is considered active only for a limited period (up to 4.5 days) to simulate the appearance of rash.
-  - **Vaccination:** Vaccine effectiveness (VE) reduces the force of infection for low-risk individuals.
+  - **Vaccination:** Vaccine effectiveness (VE) reduces the force of infection for vaccinated individuals by 97%, the estimated VE for MMR vaccines.

 - **Age-Assortative Mixing:**
   - The model uses a 4×4 contact matrix where contact rates vary by age group.